 - Secure System Engineering

 Some of the data that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom.
 It may also be processed by personnel operating outside the United Kingdom who work for us, our group companies or for one of our suppliers.
 By submitting your personal data, you agree to this transfer, storing or processing.
-If you are concerned about the levels of data security in any of those countries, please let us know and we will endeavour to advise what steps will be taken to protect your data when stored overseas.
+If you are concerned about the levels of data security in any of those countries, please let us know and we will endeavor to advise what steps will be taken to protect your data when stored overseas.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.